Toubkal Altitude Sickness - Should You Be Concerned?

 How to Treat Altitude Sickness?

 The best way to treat altitude sickness and alleviate headaches and other symptoms is to descend immediately to a lower altitude.
+And even better than cure is prevention.
+Don't push through symptoms that suggest severe AMS.

 Staying Safe on your Mount Toubkal Trek

-Altitude sickness is unlikely to be a problem, but there are other dangers to be aware of when climbing Toubkal and trekking in the Atlas Mountains.
+Serious altitude sickness is unlikely to be a problem, but there are other dangers to be aware of when climbing Toubkal and trekking in the Atlas Mountains.

 Check mountain weather forecasts and make sure you’re prepared for all weather conditions.